Question: How to tell if your egg was fertilized? What are the symptoms and signs of early implantation?

 How to tell if your egg was fertilized?

 If you’ve been expecting a baby and had sexual intercourse during your fertile days, you can get pregnant.
-After ovulation, the egg released slowing migrates to the fallopian tube.
-At the fallopian tube, it waits and quickly fertilizes a sperm if already present.
+After ovulation, the egg released slowly migrates along the fallopian tube.
+In the fallopian tube, it waits and can be fertilized by sperm if already present.

 If you’ve not had sexual intercourse before ovulation, it decreases your chances to conceive.
-Usually, the viable sperm will take about seven days to die, and this means, if you had sexual intercourse about seven days ago, sperm would still be alive at your uterus waiting for “the released egg”.
+Sperm can stay alive inside your reproductive tract for up to about 5 days, so if you had sexual intercourse a few days before ovulation, sperm may still be present waiting for “the released egg”.

-On the other hand, your egg has a shorter life span and only last for 12 hours to 3 days.
-So, it’s important you track your ovulation period and have regular sexual intercourse during this time
+On the other hand, your egg has a shorter life span and only lasts for about 12 to 24 hours.
+So, it’s important you track your ovulation period and have regular sexual intercourse during this time.

-If your egg gets fertilized and implanted, here are symptoms you will experience
+If your egg gets fertilized and implanted, here are symptoms you may experience.
+Remember that many women do not feel anything special at this time and can still be pregnant.

 After the egg and sperm fuse to form your baby, genetic materials are exchanged, and your baby begins to divide and slowly move to your uterus.
 At the uterus, the fertilized egg will dig through your endometrium and attach itself and start growing.

-During this process of fixing itself to the endometrium, some women may experience vaginal spotting.
+During this process of fixing itself to the endometrium, some women may experience vaginal spotting (implantation bleeding).

-Implantation takes about 7 – 12 days after ovulation has occurred, and if you have a blood from your vagina that is darker than your usual menstruation, it’s could be a sign of successful fertilization and implantation.
+Implantation takes about 7–12 days after ovulation has occurred, and if you have blood from your vagina that is lighter and usually darker or brownish compared with your usual menstruation, it could be a sign of successful fertilization and implantation.
+However, not all spotting is implantation bleeding, and not all pregnant women will have it.

 2. Cramping in your lower abdomen